alfahami/docker-cheat-sheet/README.md

 # <image-name> will be used to run the built image.
 # . indicate the build to be run from the current directory where Dockerfile exists.
 ```
+* Our image should have httpd pre-installed
+* The image should start apache server upon running

 * Dockerfile
 ```
 #base image